Alex-II/Alex-II.github.io/FirstImpressionsInGoLang.md

 	var err error
 	value, err = someOperation()
 	if err != nil {
-		return err //we just forward the error upwards
+		return err // (1) we just forward the error upwards }
-	}

 	value, err = someOperation2()
 	if err != nil {
-		//we add some details, then forward the error return fmt.Errorf("Could not do the intended thing with the thing : %v", err) }
+		// (2) we add some context, then forward the error return fmt.Errorf("Could not do the intended thing with the thing : %v", err) }

 	value, err = someOperation3()
 	if err != nil {
-		//we know the error exposes more details, we can take action switch err {
+		// (3) we know the error exposes more details, we can take action right away switch err {
 		case InsufficientPraying:
 			SomeGracefulFailure()